FLUID LOGBrakeFluidFlushCost

 Save $80 to $100

 BMW, Audi, and Mercedes flushes cost $180 to $260 at the dealer.
-Independent European-specialist shops charge $100 to $160 for the same work with the same DOT 4 fluid and the same scan tools.
-Find one through Google (search "BMW independent mechanic [your city]") or ask on local car forums.
+Independent European-specialist shops charge $100 to $160 for the same work with the same DOT 4 fluid.

 Do not flush too often

-Every 2 to 3 years is the standard recommendation for most vehicles.
-If a shop suggests a flush after 1 year or at every oil change, you are probably being upsold.
-Check the fluid yourself or refer to your manufacturer's schedule.
-Not flushing when you do not need to is free.
+Every 2 to 3 years is the standard recommendation.
+If a shop suggests a flush after 1 year or at every oil change, you are being upsold.
+Check the fluid yourself.

 Coupons$10 to $30